Animals on the farm

 Daisy

-Daisy, our 12-year-old Border Collie mix, has been a part of our family in Illinois, Massachusetts, California, and now Pennsylvania.
-She adores people, tolerates dogs, enjoys chasing cats, but fortunately has learned to leave the chickens alone.
+Daisy, our 13-year-old Border Collie mix, has been a part of our family in Illinois, Massachusetts, California, and now Pennsylvania.
+She adores people, tolerates dogs, and has learned to live with cats and chickens.

 Barn Cats